-Holding the position of the 18th largest economy in the world, Saudi Arabia is not far behind when it comes to being a superpower country.
-With a whopping 34 trillion USD worth of natural resources, Saudi has massive business potential.
-Over 80 percent of the people working in the private sector are non-Saudis.
-This shows the welcoming nature of the Arab country towards foreigners for business and work purposes.
-However, to travel to the Kingdom of Saudi Arabia for the purpose of business, you need to have a Saudi Arabia business visa.
+Holding a position among the largest economies in the world, Saudi Arabia is not far behind when it comes to being a superpower country.
+With over a whopping 30 trillion USD worth of natural resources, Saudi has massive business potential.
+However, to travel to Saudi for business, you need a Saudi Arabia business visa.

 To enter the country for short business visits, a Saudi business visa is issued.
 The business visa allows you to take part in business meetings, client meetings, take part in business fairs, set up a business, and other professional work.
 The business visa comes as a single entry visa or multiple entry visas.
 A single entry visa is valid for up to 3 months from the date of issue.
 However, a multiple entry Saudi business visa can be issued for periods of up to 6 months and 12 months.